Product marketing vs. brand marketing: what’s the difference?

 Product marketing is all about, well, the product.
 So when people become a customer, the campaigns that they experienced prior to onboarding should have hopefully given them not only a baseline education about but also urgency to use your product.

 Effective product marketing campaigns should have hopefully laid a strong foundation for more in-depth engagement in the product.
 So, higher product adoption rates are often positive indicators of great product marketing.
+You can use dashboard reporting tools to track these engagement metrics, and get better insights into user behavior and product adoption.
+Remember, higher product adoption rates are often positive indicators of great product marketing.

 Key differences between product marketing vs brand marketing